vovw/gamediffusion/part1.md

 1. Implement a DQN (Deep Q-Network) agent using PyTorch
    - Use a simple CNN architecture (3 convolutional layers + 2 fully connected)
    - 8-frame stacking for better temporal information
-   - Experience replay buffer with capacity of 100,000 transitions
+   - Experience replay buffer with capacity of 1,000,000 transitions
-   - Target network update frequency of 1000 steps
+   - Target network update frequency of 500 steps
-   - Epsilon-greedy exploration starting at 1.0 and decaying to 0.1
+   - Epsilon-greedy and softmax exploration
-   - Learning rate of 0.0001 with Adam optimizer
+   - Learning rate of 0.0001–0.00025 with Adam optimizer
    - Batch size of 128 for training
+   - Double DQN implementation to reduce Q-value overestimation
+   - HuberLoss for robust learning
+   - Proper gradient clipping (1.0) for stable training
+   - Modular, test-driven design
+   - Proper device selection (CUDA/MPS/CPU) and torch.compile for speed

+2. **Random Network Distillation (RND) for Intrinsic Rewards**
+   - Implement RND using a fixed random target network and a trainable predictor network
+   - Compute intrinsic reward as the prediction error between the two networks
+   - Normalize and scale intrinsic rewards using running statistics
+   - Use orthogonal initialization for RND networks
+   - Intrinsic rewards encourage exploration of novel states

+3. **Dual-Agent Training: Exploration and Exploitation**
+   - Use two DQN agents sharing a replay buffer:
+     - **Exploration Agent**: Trained with a combined reward (extrinsic + intrinsic from RND)
+     - **Exploitation Agent**: Trained with extrinsic (environment) reward only
+   - Combine rewards for exploration agent as: `combined_reward = (1 - alpha) * extrinsic + alpha * intrinsic`, with `alpha` decaying over time
+   - Both agents are optimized in parallel during training
+   - Periodically evaluate the exploitation agent for skill assessment and checkpointing

-2. Train the agent in stages, saving checkpoints at:
+4. Train the agent in stages, saving checkpoints at:
    - Random play (untrained)
    - Early learning (reaching ~50 points average)
    - Intermediate skill (reaching ~150 points average)